Co-design in Complex Systems. Harness systems-aware co-design to create lasting social impact.

 • expect to learn everything you need to know about co-design or systems change from this course alone.

-Registrations will open soon for the virtual series: four online training sessions at a time designed to suit participants in Australia, NZ and the Americas.
+The next course is online in June at a time designed to suit participants in Australia, NZ and the Americas.

 Located elsewhere?
 Find out what time this is for you.